Dear MendMeShop,

 Mini-open rotator cuff repair (called the "mini-open method") uses a combination of an arthroscope to see the torn tendon and a 1 inch incision over the affected area to repair the tendon.
 This allows the surgeon to see if there is other damaged tissue or bone spurs that need to be removed.

-Shoulder replacement surgery is done when a large tear in the rotator cuff results in the cartilage of the shoulder joint degrading due to neglect over time.
+Shoulder replacement surgery is done when a large tear in the rotator cuff results in the cartilage of the shoulder joint has degraded due to neglect over time.
 This condition is called rotator cuff arthropathy, and is essentially shoulder arthritis and a large rotator cuff tear combined.
-A standard shoulder replacement is usually Not adequate to repair rotator cuff arthropathy, and requires special implants so that the rotator cuff can function somewhat normally after surgery.
+A standard shoulder replacement is usually not adequate to repair rotator cuff arthropathy, and requires special implants so that the rotator cuff can function somewhat normally after surgery.

 Following shoulder or rotator cuff surgery, physical therapy is very important because the shoulder will not likely recover without proper rehabilitation.
 The purpose of physical therapy after shoulder surgery is to strengthen the muscles, but to protect the tendons at the same time.
 Although sometimes painful, completing rehabilitation after any kind of shoulder surgery is essential to gain proper muscle function and prevent the onset of frozen shoulder.